Former Kansas basketball player Arterio Morris remains enrolled at KU amid rape charge

 “When we learned of allegations regarding Arterio Morris, he was suspended from the Kansas men’s basketball program,” Self said in a statement Friday.
 “We are now aware he has been arrested and charged, and he was dismissed from the program.
 As this is an ongoing legal matter, we are not able to comment further at this time.”

-RELATED: Kansas men’s basketball earns commitment from four-star point guard Labaron Philon

-Jordan Guskey covers the University of Kansas Athletics at The Topeka Capital-Journal.
-He is the National Sports Media Association’s sportswriter of the year for the state of Kansas for 2022.
-Contact him at jmguskey@gannett.com or on Twitter at @JordanGuskey.

-This article originally appeared on Topeka Capital-Journal: Former Kansas basketball player Arterio Morris remains enrolled at KU
+This article originally appeared on Topeka Capital-Journal: Former Kansas player Arterio Morris remains enrolled amid rape charge